KimYoungChang92/data-story/docs/_posts/2018-08-01-airflow-set-up.md

 In this post, I'm going to record down my journey of airflow setup.

 ## Content
-* 1. Install Airflow
+* 1.Install Airflow
-* 2. Configure Airflow
+* 2.Configure Airflow
-* 3. Choices of Executors
+* 3.Choices of Executors
-* 4. Final Notes
+* 4.Final Notes

 ## 1. Install Airflow